estebanvt/AI_course/README.md

 # AI_curse
-AI course adapted and solved issues for Master program
+AI course adapted from the Andrew Ng Deep learning lessons.
+Solved some issues and units changed to metric system